puneet166/Compound-finance-Protocol-with-hardhat/README.md

 ## NOTE - You also run this smart contract on remix.ide .

 contract location - contracts/CompoundNFT .
+This is flattern file

 This smart contract well tested on goreli testnet . i am sharing some Tx hash so you can take a look -